 Written by Michele and Ron from Legging It Travel, an Australian couple from Perth who have decided not to wait until they retire to travel the world.

 In 2014 we left home to travel overland by train from Malaysia to England.
 During that time we fell in love with train travel.
 There is something sublime about sitting comfortably taking in the slow changing scenery, interacting with interesting strangers who you are going to be stuck with for many hours and just being lulled by the clack clack clack as the train winds it’s way to the destination.

 Once we were in Europe and on a motorbike, we still kept looking longingly at the train journeys in areas and often did day trips on trains to get our fix, however, we had read about an all day (or night) journey from Bar in Montenegro to Belgrade in Serbia.
-According to the Train Guru- The Man in Seat 61 – ‘this railway is one of Europe’s most spectacular train rides’, so we decided to leave the bike in Bar and take the train.
+According to the Train Guru- The Man in Seat 61 – ‘this railway is one of Europe’s most spectacular train rides’, so we decided to grab our packs, leave the bike in Bar and take the train.